darwintantuco/dotfiles/README.md

    git config --global user.email "Your Email"
    ```

 1. By default, signed commits are enabled.
-Update it in `.bashrc`.
+Update it in `.bashrc`
    - You may want to disable it by removing `git config --global commit.gpgsign true`
    - or update signingkey with your own key `git config --global user.signingkey your-signingkey`